ourcodingclub/ourcodingclub.github.io/_tutorials/popchange.md

 View(LPI_EU)
 ```

+# 1. Tidy the data
+{: #tidy}

 The data are currently in wide format: each year is a column, which is not convenient for analysis.
 In a [tidy dataset](http://garrettgman.github.io/tidying/) each row is an observation.
 We can transform the dataset into long format using the `gather()` function from the `tidyr` package.
-{: #tidy}

 ```r
 # Transform data to long format ----